Hedge funds in long haul to tackle lack of Black money managers

 "Those who land in hedge funds are those who have been successful within the banking system in general, so the onus is really on banks creating the talent that will become hedge fund managers," said Alain Nkontchou, co-founder of Enko Capital who worked on JPMorgan's JPM.N proprietary trading desk and at BlueCrest.

-Black staff in the industry said there has been little progress in hiring and promoting Black people in 20 years.
+Black staff in the industry said there had been little progress in hiring and promoting Black people in 20 years.

-A report in 2018 by think tank New Financial found the asset management industry in London as a whole had just 12 Black fund managers.
+A 2018 report by New Financial found the asset management industry in London had just 12 Black fund managers.

 "I hoped we'd be further on today than we are," said Marcus Gibbs, head of operations for Europe at an American hedge fund platform, who began working in the industry in 2001 and said he is regularly the only Black person in the room at industry events.

-In the United States, 2019 regulatory data showed 8.9% of hedge fund firms were owned by ethnic minorities, including Hispanic, Black, Asian and Native Americans, and they hold just 2.7% of assets.
+In the United States, 2019 regulatory data showed 8.9% of hedge fund firms were owned by ethnic minorities, including Hispanic, Black, Asian and Native Americans.

+"I'd like to see more Black faces in different areas across the hedge fund and asset management community,” said Ansumana Bai-Marrow, chief compliance officer at Cairn Capital.

 INVESTOR CONCERNS